ajeygore/ajeygore.github.com/collections/_posts/2021-06-06-a-tale-of-food-stall.md

 title: A tale of food stall
 published: true
 categories: ['lessons', 'essay', architecture']
+description: An evolution journey of a monolith hawker stall to a micro-services enabled restaurant.
 lead_image: food_stall_card.png
-description: A monolith hawker stall to a micro-services restaurant evolution journey.
 ---